We share some reassurance messages which you might find useful when talking to clients about the impact of market volatility on their investments.

 You can show that if they're investing in only one or two of these then they're exposing themselves to quite a degree of risk.
 But diversifying across investments and countries can help provide a much better balance between risk and return.
 This is a very real illustration of the value your advice brings.

-This blog and any responses to comments should not be regarded as financial advice.
-Please remember that the value of your clients' investments can go down as well as up and may be worth less than what was paid in.
-The information here is based on our understanding in December 2018 and will not be updated.
+The information here is based on our understanding in March 2020.
+The information in this blog or any response to comments should not be regarded as financial advice.
+Please remember that the value of your clients' investments can go down as well as up and may be worth less than was paid in.